bigchaindb/bigchaindb/bdb-ip.md

 making and merge conflicts in implementation (root nodes do not have dependencies):

-- 0. What does "breaking change" mean
+0. What does "breaking change" mean
+    0.5 tx_id or transaction_id
-    - 1. Inconsistent naming of short-hand ids
+    1. Inconsistent naming of short-hand ids
-    - 2. Inconsistency in using relative links
+    2. Inconsistency in using relative links
-        - 3. Consolidate / and /api/v1
+        3. Consolidate / and /api/v1
-            - 4. Remove host and port from URLs in API and root endpoint
+            4. Remove host and port from URLs in API and root endpoint
-        - 5. /outputs?unspents= returns unexpected results
+        5. /outputs?unspents= returns unexpected results
-            - 6. A new /outputs endpoint
+            6. A new /outputs endpoint
-- 7. /statuses?tx_id needs to return status invalid
+7. /statuses?tx_id needs to return status invalid
-- 8. /transaction/ID needs status flag
+8. /transaction/ID needs status flag
-- 9. /transaction/id and /transaction?asset_id?operation=CREATE return same content
+9. /transaction/id and /transaction?asset_id?operation=CREATE return same content
-- 10. Include block_id and transaction status in /transactions/id
+10. Include block_id and transaction status in /transactions/id

 ## Second task